 - Make peace with uncertainty

 Everyone experiences times of increased stress, which can sometimes become overwhelming.
 It is essential to know when to consult a licensed psychiatrist and psychologist.
-It’s time to get help when your stress becomes unmanageable and interfere symptoms of anxiety in your daily life.
+It’s time to get help when your stress becomes unmanageable and interferes with your daily life.

 How can anxiety be treated?